kitchenblissca-mrslondon2.jpg

 Icing and filling.
 Melt chocolate (chips or coarsely chopped).
 Cool this but take care not to let this become too cool.
 While the chocolate is cooling whip the cream to soft peaks.
 (I don’t use a chilled bowl or beater - it makes the whipped cream so cold that combining it with the melted chocolate can yield problematic results - always the case when combining ingredients that are not at the same temp.)

-Whisk small amounts of the (somewhat cooled) chocolate into the whipped cream - obviously, if the chocolate is too hot it will liquefy the cream - be careful!!)
+Whisk small amounts of the (somewhat cooled) chocolate into the whipped cream - obviously, if the chocolate is too hot it will liquefy the cream but really cold cream may "give the combo a grainy texture.
+Be careful!!
 Continue this until totally combined.

 See below re how to assemble the cake using kirschwasser and filling.